Updated July 2022

 - Covaxin Bharat Biotech-ICMR-NIV inactivated vaccine: Approved in 14 countries including India.
 Authorized for 12 years and above.

-- Coronavac -Sinovac inactivated vaccine: Approved in 55 countries including China.
-Authorized by China for 3 years and above children.
+- Coronavac -Sinovac inactivated vaccine: Approved in 56 countries including China.
+Authorized in China for 3 years and above children.

-- NVX-CoV2373 (Nuvaxovid) protein subunit vaccine from Novavax: Approved in 37 countries across EU, and as Covovax from Novavax-Serum Institute in India, Indonesia, Thailand and Philippines.
+- NVX-CoV2373 (Nuvaxovid) protein subunit vaccine from Novavax: Approved in 40 countries across EU, and as Covovax from Novavax-Serum Institute in 6 countries including India.
 Authorized for children 6 years and above.

-- Corbevax protein subunit vaccine developed by BioE India- Baylor College of Medicine, USA: Approved in India and Botswana.
+- Corbevax protein subunit vaccine developed by BioE India and Baylor College of Medicine, USA: Approved in India and Botswana.
 Authorized for 12 years and above.

-- Gemcovac-19 from Gennova mRNA vaccine: Approved in India.
+- Gemcovac-19 mRNA vaccine from Gennova: Approved in India.

 Register on your country’s COVID vaccine platform or portal as soon as possible.

+Many countries have formed collaborations of their local manufacturing companies with international innovators.
 As of May 2022, around 12 billion vaccination shots have been given globally in more than 184 countries with various COVID vaccines.
-As part of GAVI (Global Alliance for Vaccines and Immunisation, WHO), the COVID-19 Vaccines Global Access (COVAX) is acting as a platform to support the research, development, and manufacturing of a wide range of COVID-19 vaccines to ensure that participating countries, regardless of income levels, will have equal access to these vaccines once they are developed.
+As part of GAVI (Global Alliance for Vaccines and Immunization, WHO), the COVID-19 Vaccines Global Access (COVAX) is acting as a platform to support the research, development, and manufacturing of a wide range of COVID-19 vaccines to ensure that participating countries, regardless of income levels, will have equal access to these vaccines once they are developed.

 COVID Vaccine trials: